tonypincheng/RETrace2/README.md

 1. **Enhanced Pipeline Efficiency**
    - Implemented with Nextflow to streamline workflow execution
    - Improved parallelization for faster processing
-   - Simplified execution and dependency management
+   - Simplified execution and dependency management with Docker container

 2. **New Features**
    - Expanded support for homopolymers through customizable target BED files
    - Target-based bootstrapping for more robust tree reconstruction
    - Integrated methylation analysis for cell type inference
-   - Enhanced tree visualization with customizable colors
-   - Included test datasets for quick evaluation and pipeline validation
+   - Included test datasets and tutorial for quick pipeline validation

 3. **Improved Code Quality**
    - Modular design for better maintainability
    - Comprehensive documentation
-   - Standardized input/output interfaces
    - Better error handling and reporting

 Special thanks to the original RETrace developer [Chris Wei](https://github.com/cjwei) for the foundational work in microsatellite-based lineage tracing.